 We use the Siteimprove service to monitor the availability of the website, the functioning of links and the visibility of the website on search engines.

 The licence holder must be represented on the licensed premises by a responsible manager appointed by the licence holder or other person assigned to this duty by the licence holder if the premises are open to the public.
-The responsible manager or other designated person must be aged 18 or older (Alcohol Act, Section 38).
+The responsible manager or other designated person must be aged 18 or older.

-The licence holder must ensure that the responsible manager or other designated person has a certificate of alcohol proficiency consistent with the model approved by the National Supervisory Authority for Welfare and Health (Valvira) (Alcohol Act, Section 57).
+The licence holder of the serving licence must ensure that the responsible manager or other person appointed to the task has an alcohol proficiency certificate, i.e. alcohol passport, pursuant to the model approved by the National Supervisory Authority for Welfare and Health (Valvira).